instructor-ai/instructor/docs/index.md

 ## Contributing

-If you want to help out checkout some of the issues marked as `good-first-issue` or `help-wanted`.
+If you want to help out, checkout some of the issues marked as `good-first-issue` or `help-wanted`.
 Found [here](https://github.com/jxnl/instructor/labels/good%20first%20issue).
 They could be anything from code improvements, a guest blog post, or a new cook book.

 ## License